By cthiou, on 02 Mar 2024

 A repojrand attached to its village of origin

-“I am very attached to my native village of Reposoir and the reliefs that surround it.
-It is the place where I find calm and serenity to recharge my batteries on a daily basis.
-I try to go out paragliding or ski touring once a day.
+“I am very attached to my native village of Reposoir and the surrounding landscapes.
+It's where I find the peace and serenity to recharge every day.
+I try to go paragliding or ski touring once a day.
 Each time, I rediscover these landscapes that I know by heart.
-My last highline project was the perfect illustration of this with a winter crossing of the Col de la Forclaz at the end of the Aravis, a dream at home.
-I intend to stay in this nest for a long time with the little family that we started to found in 2020.”
+My latest highline project was the perfect illustration of this: a winter crossing of the Col de la Forclaz at the end of the Aravis mountain range, a dream come true.
+I intend to stay in this nest for a long time with the little family we started building in 2020.

 Themes